 Water Cycle: Naturally, through the water cycle.

-Anthropogenic Processes: Anthropogenic process is also called as artificial groundwater recharge, where rainwater and reclaimed water is routed to the subsurface.
+Anthropogenic Processes: Anthropogenic process is also called artificial groundwater recharge, where rainwater and reclaimed water is routed to the subsurface.

 Stay tuned with BYJU’S for more such interesting articles.
 Also, register to “BYJU’S-The Learning App” for loads of interactive, engaging physics-related videos and an unlimited academic assist.